 8. Your Stressful Job Can Take A Toll

 Your 30s can bring on some major career changes — such as higher up roles, or longer work hours — and thus new stressors.
 And that stress can affect your period.
-"Good and bad stress will change your period ... depending on how you personally cope," says Trattner.
+"Good and bad stress will change your period ... depending on how you personally cope," Trattne says.
 She says that if you're not handling new stress in a healthy way — by eating nutritious foods and moving as much as possible — period issues (like bad cramps) can get worse.
 Speaking with a loved one or professional may be able to help you manage this stress, which may also help alleviate bad cramps.

 9. Your New Lifestyle May Throw Things Off

 As Trattner say, the 30s are a time when many women try something new with their health.
 This might mean adopting a new health plan, or wanting to swap out bad habits from your 20s for healthier ones.

 While that's great news, should you choose to do so, keep in mind that making major lifestyle changes can affect your cycle for a while.
 As Trattner says, "It is OK [to notice a change, but] if your period is different in a bad way for more than three months it is time to see a gynecologist."